 As a result of our international operations, we are exposed to foreign exchange risk arising from various currency exposures primarily with respect to the Thai baht.
 Although a majority of our total revenues is denominated in U.S. dollars, a substantial portion of our payroll plus certain other operating expenses are incurred and paid in Thai baht.
-The exchange rates between the Thai baht and the U.S. dollar have fluctuated substantially in recent years and may continue to fluctuate substantially in the future.
-We report our financial results in U.S. dollars and our results of operations have been and may continue to be negatively impacted owing to appreciation of the Thai baht against the U.S. dollar.
-Smaller portions of our expenses are incurred in a variety of other currencies, including RMB, GBP, Canadian dollars, Euros and Japanese yen, the appreciation of which may also negatively impact our financial results.
+The exchange rate between the Thai baht and the U.S. dollar has fluctuated substantially in recent years and may continue to fluctuate substantially in the future.
+We report our financial results in U.S. dollars and our results of operations have been and could in the future be negatively impacted if the Thai baht appreciates against the U.S. dollar.
+Smaller portions of our expenses are incurred in a variety of other currencies, including RMB, GBP, Canadian dollars, Euros, and Japanese yen, the appreciation of which may also negatively impact our financial results.

 In order to manage the risks arising from fluctuations in foreign currency exchange rates, we use derivative instruments.
 We may enter into exchange currency forward or put option contracts to manage foreign currency exposures associated with certain assets and liabilities and other forecasted foreign currency transactions and may designate these instruments as hedging instruments.
 The forward and put option contracts generally have maturities of up to 12 months.
-All foreign currency exchange contracts are recognized in the consolidated balance sheet as other current assets and accrued expenses at fair value.
+All foreign currency exchange contracts are recognized in the audited consolidated balance sheet as other current assets or other current liabilities and are measured at fair value.
 Gain or loss on our forward and put option contracts generally offset the assets, liabilities, and transactions economically hedged.